giusguerrini/xwterm/README.md

 These defaults can be changed by specifying these parameters:

-- "config": specifies the request by which the terminal sends the screen size.
+- "httpSize": specifies the request by which the terminal sends the screen size.
 The strings "?lines?" and "?columns?" here are used as placeholders for the actual number of lines and columns.
 The default is "/?size=?lines?x?columns?".
-- "source": The request to get the stream of pending characters.
+- "httpSource": The request to get the stream of pending characters.
 Default is "/?console".
-- "dest": The POST request to send terminal events.
+- "httpDest": The POST request to send terminal events.
 Default is "/".

 ### WebSocket
 The terminal receives characters and sends events through a WebSocket connection.
 Data are encoded